 Recent accounting pronouncements-On May 28, 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
+This ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 In July 2015, the FASB voted to defer the effective date to fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption beginning for fiscal years, and interim periods within those fiscal years, beginning after December 31, 2016.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that ASU 2014-09 will have on the consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor determined the effect of the standard on the ongoing financial reporting.
+In March 2016, the FASB issued ASU 2016-08, Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarifies the guidance in determining revenue recognition as principal versus agent.
+In April 2016, the FASB issued ASU 2016-10, Identifying Performance Obligations and Licensing, which provides guidance in accounting for immaterial performance obligations and shipping and handling.
+In May 2016, the FASB issued ASU 2016-12, Narrow-Scope Improvements and Practical Expedients, which provides clarification on assessing the collectability criterion, presentation of sales taxes, measurement date for noncash consideration and completed contracts at transition.
+Finally, the FASB issued ASU 2016-20, which makes minor corrections or minor improvements to the Codification that are not expected to have a significant impact.
+The foregoing amendments are effective for annual reporting periods beginning after December 15, 2017 and for interim reporting periods within such annual periods.
+The adoption of this guidance is not expected to have a material impact on the Company's revenue.
+The Company is still evaluating the impact of this guidance on sales commissions.
+The Company does not plan to early adopt and has not yet selected a transition method.